State Bank of India UK Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The State Bank of India UK Conveyancing Panel from members of the public
+State Bank of India UK Solicitor Panel Recently Asked Questions from members of the public

-A precondition to being on the State Bank of India UK approved panel is to comply with the CML Handbook requirements (last updated for this lender on State Bank of India UK) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.
+You should not exchange unless you have advised to do so by your lawyer.
+A precondition to being on the State Bank of India UK approved panel is to comply with the CML Handbook requirements (last updated for this lender on State Bank of India UK).
+The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

 Copyright © Lexsure Limited, 2025